Real-time forecasting within soccer matches through a Bayesian lens: Methodology

 \subsection{Bayesian Estimation}

 We use a complete Bayesian framework to estimate the model parameters and provide a probabilistic forecast for the response variable.
 In that regard, suitable prior specifications are necessary and we elaborate on them below.
-For notational simplicity, we shall drop the time index for all variables in this section.
 Also, we shall be using $f(\cdot)$ to denote conditional and marginal densities in the likelihood and prior, and $\pi(\cdot)$ to denote the posterior likelihoods.

 A Gaussian prior for the covariates in a probit model is a well researched topic, cf.\ \cite{mcculloch2000bayesian}.
-Such a prior has been found to work well in predicting soccer match outcomes too (\cite{rue2000prediction}).
-Accordingly, we specify suitable Gaussian distributions as conjugate priors for $\bm\gamma$ and $\bm\beta_k$ which result in straightforward conditional posterior distributions.
+Such a prior has been found to work well in predicting soccer match outcomes too \citep{rue2000prediction}.
+Accordingly, we specify suitable Gaussian distributions as conjugate priors for $\bm\gamma$ and $\bm\beta_k^{(t)}$ which result in straightforward conditional posterior distributions.
 In particular, for the two parameter vectors in the mean structure of the model, we consider